 If the TPMA\NV\ORDERLY attribute is not SET, the NV value of the Index is written with the modified value.

-If TPMA\NV\ORDERLY is SET, the RAM version of the Bit Field data is updated but it is not written to NV.
+If TPMA NV ORDERLY is SET, the RAM version of the Index is updated but it is not written to NV.
 The data is only preserved on a Shutdown(CLEAR).

 37.2.7 NV Index in a Policy